 Days 10 – 11.
 The next range: birding the West Usambara Mountains

 We traverse some arid areas containing widespread African birds such as the beautiful Lilac-breasted Roller and a lot of others.
 Rocky slopes will be explored for Mocking Cliff Chat and Striped Pipit.
 The real targets are, however, the mountain-forest endemics once we reach our next destination, which will hopefully include Usambara Weaver, Usambara Akalat, and Spot-throat, among quite a number of others.
 Hartlaub’s Turaco, even more spectacular than many of the other turaco species and a classic East African mountain endemic, will hopefully be found without too many problems.
 The gorgeous Black-fronted Bushshrike with its strange calls, Cinnamon Bracken Warbler, Evergreen Forest Warbler, and African Wood Owl are also often encountered here.

 Days 12 – 13.
 Birding in the East Usambara Mountains

-We continue looking for Eastern Arc forest endemics, including one of Africa’s rarest birds: Long-billed Forest Warbler, Sharpe’s Akalat, Banded Green Sunbird, Uluguru Violet-backed Sunbird, Usambara Hyliota, Dapple-throat, Pale-breasted Illadopsis (a unique subspecies), Usambara Eagle-Owl, Ruwenzori Nightjar (another unique subspecies that could be split into “Usambara Nightjar) and a lot of others.
+We continue looking for Eastern Arc forest endemics, including Long-billed Forest Warbler, Sharpe’s Akalat, Banded Green Sunbird, Uluguru Violet-backed Sunbird, Usambara Hyliota, Dapple-throat, Pale-breasted Illadopsis (a unique subspecies), Usambara Eagle-Owl, Ruwenzori Nightjar (another unique subspecies that could be split into “Usambara Nightjar) and a lot of others.
 A few of these species are highly enigmatic and some require immense luck.
 Pairs of Fischer’s Turaco are not too difficult to find, and Green-headed Oriole gives its presence away with its liquid calls emanating from the canopy.

 Day 14.
 Miombo woodland birding